-2 A smaller company is defined as one outside the FTSE 350 throughout the year immediately prior to the reporting year.
+$^{^{2}}$ A smaller company is defined as one outside the FTSE 350 throughout the year immediately prior to the reporting year.

-- 14. Except for Viridian, who felt that existing legal obligations on NIE directors to put the best interests of NIE first was sufficient, other respondents felt that either a condition to have a set number of independent directors, or a majority independent board was appropriate.
-Currently there are no independent members on the NIE board. - 15.
-The Utility Regulator feels that it is appropriate to impose a licence condition obliging at least half of NIE's board to be independent non-executives.
+- 15. The Utility Regulator feels that it is appropriate to impose a licence condition obliging at least half of NIE's board to be independent non-executives.
 However, we are not proposing that the Chairman be independent on appointment, as is preferred under the Combined Code.
 The requirement to maintain a majority independent board will have to be fulfilled within one year of the condition becoming effective.
 The proposed licence modification which gives effect to this intention is at Annex A. The changes will also have the effect of giving the Authority a formal confirmation role to ensure that the board is continuously comprised of a majority of independent non executive directors, regardless of future personnel changes at director level. - 16.
 Imposing a condition to maintain a majority independent non executive board goes beyond what has been required by other UK regulators so far.
 However the Utility Regulator's decision on this point recognises the fact that best practice in corporate governance has been evolving rapidly in recent years. - 17.
 The reason for these changes is to help protect customers by securing the ability of the regulated business to act independently of the wider Viridian Group.